2016–2017 South Korean protests

-The 2016–2017 South Korean protests (Note: Also known as the Park Geun-hye Resignation Movement, the Candlelight Demonstrations, or the Candlelight Vigil) were a series of protests against President Park Geun-hye that occurred throughout South Korea from November 2016 to March 2017.
+The 2016–2017 South Korean protests (Note: Also known as the Park Geun-hye Resignation Movement, the Candlelight Revolution, the Candlelight Demonstrations, or the Candlelight Vigil) were a series of protests against President Park Geun-hye that occurred throughout South Korea from November 2016 to March 2017.
 Protesters denounced the Park administration's 2016 political scandal and called for the resignation of Park Geun-hye.

 After the impeachment of Park Geun-hye on corruption charges in December, the pro-Park rallies mobilized thousands of protesters for counter demonstrations.
 In February 2017, the Liberty Korea Party, at the time the ruling party of South Korea, claimed that the size of pro-Park rallies had surpassed the size of anti-Park rallies.